QueenieCplusplus/DB_Cluster/README.md

 More detailed information about LCPs and their behavior can be found in the MySQL Manual; see in particular Defining NDB Cluster Data Nodes.

 Global checkpoint (GCP).
 A GCP occurs every few seconds, when transactions for all nodes are synchronized and the REDO log is flushed to disk.

+A related term is GCI, which stands for “Global Checkpoint ID”.
+This marks the point in the REDO log where a GCP took place.

+* Node

+  * A component of NDB Cluster.
+3 node types are supported:

+     * A management (MGM) node is an instance of ndb_mgmd, the NDB Cluster management server daemon.

+     * A data node an instance of ndbd, the NDB Cluster data storage daemon, and stores NDB Cluster data.
+This may also be an instance of ndbmtd, a multithreaded version of ndbd.

+     * An API nodeis an application that accesses NDB Cluster data.
+SQL node refers to a mysqld (MySQL Server) process that is connected to the NDB Cluster as an API node.

+* Failover 容錯備援功能

+For more information about these node types, please refer to Section 1.3.3, “Review of NDB Cluster Concepts”, or to NDB Cluster Programs, in the MySQL Manual.

+Node failure.
+An NDB Cluster is not solely dependent upon the functioning of any single node making up the cluster, which can continue to run even when one node fails.

+Node restart.
+The process of restarting an NDB Cluster node which has stopped on its own or been stopped deliberately.
+This can be done for several different reasons, listed here: